apache/nuttx/configs/sama5d4-ek/README.txt

        See the "kludge" for EMAC that is documented in the To-Do list at the end of this README file.

+   12. I2C Tool.
+This configuration enables TWI0 (only) as an I2C master
+       device.
+This configuration also supports the I2C tool at apps/system/i2c that can be used to peek and poke I2C devices on the TIW0 bus.
+See the discussion above under "I2C Tool" for detailed configuration settings.

-   12. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+   13. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-   13. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.
+   14. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.

-   14. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."
+   15. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

-   15. I2C Tool.
-NuttX supports an I2C tool at apps/system/i2c that can be
-       used to peek and poke I2C devices.
-See the discussion above under "I2C Tool" for detailed configuration settings.

    16. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in